NAIC INTERNATIONAL INSURERS DEPARTMENT (IID) PLAN OF OPERATION

 In extenuating situations (e.g., potential legal action on exposures not yet included within gross loss reserves) there may be a need to require a trust fund balance that is greater than the normal trust fund calculation based on the Insurer’s risk profile.
 The IID will consider the following factors in determining an appropriate trust fund level:

-- The types and amounts of coverage which the Insurer writes or proposes to write in the U.S.;
+- The types and amounts of premiums that the Insurer writes or proposes to write in the U.S.;

-- The valuation of the assets that compose the trust fund may be adjusted for any questionable balances; and,
+- The type and valuation of the assets that compose the trust fund may be adjusted for any questionable balances; and,

 - The terms and conditions as outlined within the trust agreement.